fkhan79/giaic_fmk/README.md

-# GIAIC TypeScript Node JS Assignments Repository
+# GIAIC TypeScript Node.js Assignments Repository

-## Node must be install prior to these steps.
-Check online for installation steps for your choice of OS
+## Node must be installed prior to these steps.
+Check online for installation steps for your choice of OS.

 ## If you want to run TypeScript `tsc` command in Windows Powershell